Merdoc97/nicroservices-spring-sample/Readme.md

 on 5601 port kibana present
 on 9411 port zipkin service
-search index for kibana micro-* after images succesfully run go to admin dashboard and go to turbine run command
+search index for kibana micro-* after images succesfully run go to admin dashboard and go to turbine dashboard (to see loading activity) run command

 ab -c 10 -n 20000 http://localhost:8765/api/customer/customers